 Let's see how to answer these questions.

-There'll be three costs to your business:
+There'll be two costs to your business:

 The SQL Monitor sales team can help you with the initial costs and, importantly, ongoing support and maintenance (make sure you ask other suppliers about this, too).
 They can give you a bespoke quote based on your needs and your SQL Server environment.